NeuraSearch/Spotify-Session-Skipping-Behaviour/README.md

 # Spotify-Session-Skipping-Behaviour
 An investigation on different behaviours during entire song listening sessions with regards to the users' session-based skipping activity.
 The analysis is performed on the [Spotify's Music Streaming Sessions (MSSD)](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge) Dataset.

-This repository contains the source code for the approach outlined in the Short Paper _Identifying Skipping Behaviour Types in Music Streaming Sessions_, accepted at the 30th ACM International Conference on Information and Knowledge Management (CIKM2021).
+This repository contains the source code for the approach outlined in the Short Paper [On Skipping Behaviour Types in Music Streaming Sessions](https://dl.acm.org/doi/10.1145/3459637.3482123), accepted at the _30th ACM International Conference on Information and Knowledge Management_ ([CIKM2021](https://www.cikm2021.org/)).

+For the YouTube presentation on the submitted version of the paper, please click [here](https://www.youtube.com/watch?v=fMTUCdkEzf8).

+To know more about our research activities at NeuraSearch Laboratory, please follow us on Twitter ([@NeuraSearch](https://twitter.com/NeuraSearch)) and to get notified of future uploads please subscribe to our YouTube channel!

 ## Python Packages
 The required Python packages can be found in `requirements.txt`.
 Using a package manager such as `pip`, they can be easily installed as follows: